Darrenkhoo/DS2020-Final-Project/README.md

 characteristics?**

 Yes.
-As demonstrated in Visual 7 (Simple Logistic Regression Model), using five selected features (radius_mean, perimeter_mean, area_mean, concavity_mean, and concave points_mean), the model achieved 91.15% accuracy with an AUC of 0.9833.
+As demonstrated in Visual 7 (Simple Logistic Regression Model), using three selected features (radius_mean, perimeter_mean, area_mean, concavity_mean, and concave points_mean), the model achieved 92.92% accuracy with an AUC of 0.9826.
 This shows that these features can reliably be used to predict tumor type.

 **4. Is it possible to speed up the process of identifying whether a